 What are the risks of a blastocyst transfer?

 Not every embryo is capable of forming a blastocyst.
 Therefore, there is the small possibility that the IVF cycle may not result in a transfer of any embryos if none of the three-day old embryos develop into blastocysts.
-We believe that if blastocysts development does not occur, it is unlikely that a pregnancy would not have developed if the embryos had been transferred at the 3-day old stage.
+We believe that if blastocyst development does not occur, it is unlikely that a pregnancy would have developed if the embryos had been transferred at the 3-day old stage.